tinytoolkit/tinytoolk.it/content/tools/ANENG_A3008_Multimeter.md

 **Is it good enough to earn a place in my tiny toolkit?**

-Yes, this multimeter is accurate enough and is often enough to help fix products and debug projects in the field.
+Yes, this multimeter is accurate enough and is often enough of a tool to help fix products and debug Arduino projects in the field.
 The tool at hand is more useful than the tool left at home.

  [Review 1](https://www.eevblog.com/forum/testgear/aneng-a3008-(6000-count-ultra-compact-pen-type-dmm)-review-photos-and-teardown/) and [Review 2](https://chinese-electronics-products-tested.blogspot.com/p/aneng-a3008-pen-multimeter-tested.html/)

 **Core multimeter functions:**

-DC voltage, AC voltage and resistance with auto mode-select and auto-range.
+* DC voltage, AC voltage and resistance with auto mode-select and auto-range.

-Occasional use modes:
+**Occasional use modes:**

-Diode, Frequency, Capacitance, Temperature, Proximity detection of live wires.
+* Diode, Frequency, Capacitance, Temperature, Proximity detection of live wires.

-Modes that I will probably never use:
+**Modes that I will probably never use:**

-Phase detection and a built in torch.
+* Phase detection and a built in torch.

 {{ figure(width=640, path="tools/A3008Multimeter2.jpg") }}